About this Document

 The system default application control policy allows HTTP(S) and DNS traffic.

-This feature is only available on systems with a standard or enterprise software bundle.
+Application control is only available on systems with a standard or enterprise software bundle.
 It must be activated under

 System => Feature Activation.